Home

 E-Mails

-E-mails are usually not recognized as real evidence since they are not "signed" in the classical way.
+E-mails are usually not recognized as "real" evidence since they are not "signed" in the classical way, and it is possible to manipulate them.
 But, if nothing else is available they still can support a case, even in arbitration or court procedures.
 So, we keep them as well.

-At the beginning of implementation phase, we make sure to all of our project team members that we rely on their pro-active support in collecting and filing everything that could provide evidence when needed.
+At the beginning of implementation phase, we make sure to all of our project team members that we rely on their pro-active support in collecting and filing everything that could provide evidence when ever it is needed, especially for the analysis of potential claims in claim management.

 Return to Implementation Phase